-The Met Council created a grant program using Council bonds to promote equitable use of regional parks and trails in 2019.
+In 2019, the Met Council created a grant program using Met Council (regional) bonds to promote equitable use of regional parks and trails.
 Bond-funded grants provided funding for acquisition, development, or redevelopment projects in the Regional Parks and Trails System.
-In 2021 the Met Council dedicated the use of parks interest earnings to provide additional funding for the Equity Grant Program.
-Interest earnings may be used for non-capital as well as capital projects.
+In 2021, the Met Council dedicated the use of parks interest earnings to provide additional funding for the Equity Grant

+Program.
+Interest earnings may be used for noncapital as well as capital projects.
 The 2024 Equity Grant Program continued this combination of Met Council bonds and parks interest earnings to fund both capital and programming projects.